-Note: In the context of this article, “hoarding” is not that of having piles of so called junk all around one’s home and yard, instead we’re talking about things like a deep food pantry, food storage beyond a few weeks, extra consumable supplies that you’ve stored, things like that… ‘They’ (the mainstream) have also labeled this type of thing as hoarding (which is ridiculous).
+Note: In the context of this article, “hoarding” is often (unfortunately) misconstrued by the mainstream.
+Whereas common sense preparedness by stocking up with extra food is perfectly reasonable.
+Such as a deep food pantry, food storage beyond just a few weeks.
+Extra consumable supplies that you’ve stored, things like that… Common sense preparedness.

 So here we go…